 At MSI Reproductive Choices, we are proud of providing accurate, clear information in a non-judgmental way, never insisting that one notion of “best” must the same for everyone.
 At the heart of our approach is the understanding that people are different, and that difference is to be celebrated.
 Everybody who has sex does so for different reasons.
 And none of those reasons are morally better than the others.
 No matter what your life looks like, there is a contraceptive choice that is right for you.
 We trust you to make it.

-Our new digital contraception counsellor is here
+Our digital contraception counsellor

 At MSI Reproductive Choices UK, we know that learning about contraception makes people better equipped to have healthier, safer and more enjoyable sex lives, so we have launched a personalised contraceptive counsellor, which provides information on the main contraceptives available.